peteroupc/peteroupc.github.io/random.md

 -  generating random passwords or session identifiers,
 -  generating "salts" to vary cryptographic hashes of the same password,
 -  use in secure communication protocols, and
--  use in multiplayer networked games where predicting future random numbers would give a player an unfair advantage.
+-  use in networked games where predicting future random numbers would give a player an unfair advantage.

 They are also useful in other contexts, such as--